philgentric/klik/README.md

 Q: When I start the audio player, all (or some of) my songs are gone?
 A: Typically, this happens because you moved your music to a different folder.
 Drop that folder on the audio player drop area, the songs will be reloaded and your playlists will be updated.

-Q: How can I store youtube audio tracks?
+Q: How can I store YouTube audio tracks?
-A: Use 'meta v' (paste) in the audio player, it will download the audio track from youtube and add it to the current playlist.
-You can also drag and drop a youtube URL into the audio player.
+A: Paste (or drag and drop) any YouTube URL in the audio player, it will download the audio track and add it to the current playlist.

 ## Dependencies

-klikr can leverage several optional opensource resources.
+Klikr can leverage several optional opensource resources.
 For example: ffmpeg enables to represent movies as animated gifs.

 ## The experimental features that make Klik fun